-The GBG integrated model, holistically addressing the key needs of 0-3 age children, such health, ECD. nutrition, as protection, has proved to be effective, especially on the most vulnerable children.
+The GBG integrated model, which holistically addresses the key needs of 0-3 age children, such as ECD, health, nutrition and protection, has proved to be effective, especially on the most vulnerable children.

 Most importantly, targeting parents as the primary custodians of child growth and development, enabled them to practice appropriate parenting (care, nutrition).